Oruniarz/Chess-in-Python/README.md

 # Chess in Python in PyQt6
-A game allowing to play chess written in Python.
+An app allowing you to play a game of chess.
+Application is writte in Python.

-For now it allows you to customize the size of tiles of a chessboard.
+For now it allows you only to customize the size of tiles of a chessboard.
 There are almost all rules of chess applied in the game with exception of pawn promotion (in development).

-In order to run application you need to run main.py (.exe file will be added in the future)
+In order to run application you need to run main.py (.exe file will be added in the future).

-In repo there are some files that are not currently used but will be in the future.
+In repo there are some files that are not currently used (like "chess_ai" or "chess_server") but will be in the future.
+If they are bothering you feel free to get rid of them.

 The game will be getting more developped with time.

-If they are bodering you feel free to get rid of them.
-If u find any bugs/errors feel free to message me.
+If u find any bugs/errors feel free to inform me.

 Some screens from the app: